UX Booth Style Guide

 • To, too, and two: To = in a direction (going to bed); too = also (I’m tired too); and two = 2 (It’s two in the morning).

-• Be an authority: Avoid using phrases like “I think,” and “In my opinion” too much.
-They are clunky and suggest a weak stance in the argument.
+• Authority: Avoid using phrases like “I think,” and “In my opinion.”
+They suggest a weak stance in the argument.

 • Cliches suck: Some cliches are inevitable and unavoidable.
 Be aware of cliches in your writing, and edit them down as much as possible.
 Obnoxious cliches include: anything “101,” “outside the box” statements, calling anything a “labor of love,” “calm before the storm,” “this day and age,” etc. Don’t overuse any of these.